 The program administrator schedules future tests, coordinates care, and follow up with patients.

-The thyroid program offers the following specialized diagnostic tests on site:
+The thyroid program offers the following specialized tests on site:

-- Parathyroid scans: to test the function of the parathyroid.
+- Parathyroid scans: to test the function of the parathyroid glands.

-- Radioactive iodine treatment: used for overactive thyroid or thyroid cancer.
+- Radioactive iodine treatment: used for treatment of overactive thyroid or thyroid cancer.
+For more information, visit our Radioactive Idodine Service page.

-- Thyroid biopsy: a procedure in which a small sample of tissue is removed from the thyroid gland and examined under a microscope
+- Thyroid biopsy: a procedure in which a small sample of tissue is removed from the thyroid gland (thyroid nodule) and examined under a microscope.

-- Thyroid ultrasound: to assess the size and shape of nodules
+- Thyroid ultrasound: to assess the size and shape of the thyroid and thyroid nodules.

 There are many resources available for both patients and health care professionals.
 The following are websites that will provide the answers to many questions you may have about thyroid conditions and care: